teodoraalexandra/PP/README.md

 | Data: 1 Mb        | 179340602     | 208552319     | 461695163     | 139072808     | 141329465     |

 **Binary (50 trials)**
-In this algorithm, the parent process sends data to 2 child process.
-The process that is not leaf in the binary tree, receives data from parent and sends data to next 2 childs.
-Leaf processes do not send data, they only receive from parent.
+In this algorithm, the parent process sends data to 2 child processes.
+The process that is not leaf in the binary tree, receives data from the parent and sends data to the next 2 childs.
+Leaf processes do not send data, they only receive from parents.

 | Processes         | 1             | 3             | 15            | 63            | 255           |
 | ----------------- | ------------- | ------------- | ------------- | ------------- | ------------- |